 This directory only had some files, so the tree command shown all the files in a single view.
 Now, lets look at some directory which had more files in it.

-Using command “tree -h” we can visualise the size of each files.
+Using command “tree -h” we can visualize the size of each files.

 Using below command “tree -h –sort=size” , we can sort the files displayed according to their size.
 As you can see in below image, files with maximum size are displayed on top.
 You can also sort the files based on the time when it was created.